lbriais/dir_glob_ignore/README.md

 for the glob function but actually defines where to search ignore files.
 * Then the remaining parameters are identical to the ones you could pass to `Dir::glob`

+## Ignore files format

+The format is really simple, inspired by `.gitignore` file format (except you can't specify "_positive_" exceptions with "!").

+You can specify comment lines with "#".
+Blank lines are ignored.

+Patterns are actually any `Dir::glob` valid pattern

 ## Contributing